Is Plug-In Solar Legal in New Jersey? (2026)

 Do renters in New Jersey need an electrician to install plug-in solar?

 Plug-in kits are designed for outlet installation without an electrician.
-However, since New Jersey has no dedicated law yet, check your utility’s rules and your lease before installing.
+However, since New Jersey has no dedicated law in force yet, check your utility’s rules and your lease before installing.

 Does New Jersey pay for extra electricity a plug-in system exports?